carbonfive/spraygun/README.md

 Generate a project in the specified directory, based on a template.

-For example, to generate a react app in a directory named hello-world:
+For example, to generate a React TypeScript app in a directory named blog:
-  $ npx spraygun -t react hello-world
+  $ npx spraygun -t react-ts blog

 The officially supported spraygun templates are:
   -t express